Judgment Night poster

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to They witness drug dealer Fallon murder a man in the street.
 After a moment of shock, Frank makes the active choice to flee rather than stay hidden, and Fallon sees them.
 They are now hunted - no turning back., moving from reaction to action.

 The Collapse moment at 81 minutes (75% through) represents the emotional nadir.
 Here, Whiff of death: Frank's brother John is killed by Fallon's gang.
 The group scatters in panic.
 This death makes it horrifyingly real - this isn't just a chase anymore, they're being murdered.
-Frank loses someone he loves., reveals the protagonist at their lowest point.
+Frank loses someone he loves., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 85 minutes initiates the final act resolution at 78% of the runtime.
 Frank decides to stop running.
 He realizes they must fight back or die.
 He rallies Mike and Ray with newfound determination.
 The prey becomes the hunter - they'll use Fallon's tactics against him., demonstrating the transformation achieved throughout the journey.